OpenDSA/OpenDSA/RST/en/NP/Reduction.rst

 .. _BlackBox:

-.. odsafig:: Images/BlackBox.png
-   :width: 200
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
+.. inlineav:: blackBoxCON dgm
-   :alt: General blackbox reduction
+   :long_name: General blackbox reduction diagram

-   The general process for reduction shown as a "blackbox" diagram.
+   :links: AV/NP/blackBoxCON.css
+   :scripts: AV/NP/blackBoxCON.js
+   :output: show
+   :keyword: Reductions

-Figure :num:`Figure #BlackBox` shows a graphical representation of the general reduction process, showing the role of the two problems, and the two transformations.
+   A graphical representation of the general reduction process, showing the role of the two problems, and the two transformations.

 Next is a slideshow that shows the steps for the reduction of **SORTING** to **PAIRING**.